A Journey in Gardening and Business Excellence

 David has spent his whole life immersed in business, enjoying 18 years of experience in the agricultural retail industry, where he lived and breathed customer service.

-In turning to the horticultural industry over the past 19 years, David has pioneered an exciting gardening services business at the cutting edge of the industry.
-Along with a mandate to restore a high-level of old fashioned customer service to the industry, David utilises modern technology and sustainable organic practices with plants and soil to the benefit to all that require his services.
+In turning to the horticultural industry over the past 25 years, David has pioneered an exciting gardening services business at the cutting edge of the industry.
+Along with a mandate to restore a high-level of old fashioned customer service to the industry, David utilises modern technology and sustainable organic practices with plants and soil to the benefit of all that require his services.

 David and his wife, Janet, own a little acreage in the Adelaide Hills where they operate a self-sufficient hobby farm, with sheep, a Jersey cow, chooks, guinea fowl, bees and a fruit tree orchard of about 160 diversely planted fruit trees.